Soybean oil: Food

-Soybean oil is mostly used for frying and baking.
+Soybean oil is mostly used for frying, cooking, and baking.
 It is also used as a condiment for salads.

 Drying oils

-Soybean oil is one of many drying oils, which means that it will slowly harden (due to free-radical based polymerization) upon exposure to air, forming a flexible, transparent, and waterproof solid.
+Soybean oil is one of many drying oils, which means that it will slowly harden (due to free-radical-based polymerization) upon exposure to air, forming a flexible, transparent, and waterproof solid.
 Because of this property, it is used in some printing ink and oil paint formulations.
 However, other oils (such as linseed oil) may be superior for some drying oil applications.

 Medical uses

 Soybean oil is indicated for parenteral nutrition as a source of calories and essential fatty acids.

 Fixative for insect repellents

 While soybean oil has no direct insect repellent activity, it is used as a fixative to extend the short duration of action of essential oils such as geranium oil in several commercial products.

 Trading

 Soybean oil is traded at the Chicago Board of Trade in contracts of 60,000 pounds at a time.
 Prices are listed in cents and thousandths of a cent per pound, with a minimum fluctuation of 5/1000 cents.
 It has been traded there since 1951.

 Below are the CQG contract specifications for Bean Oil: